Verified and Tested 05/26/15

 This how-to will help you with your install and configuration of Apache on your Fedora 22 server.
 Apache is a web server that is very popular in Linux systems and over the Internet.
 It is used by many Web Hosting companies worldwide because of its popularity and efficiency in hosting sites over the World Wide Web.

 To get started, log into your Fedora 22 via SSH or the VNC Console in cloud.atlantic.net.
-Atlantic.Net Cloud servers are setup as minimal installations in order to avoid having unnecessary packages from being installed and never used.
+Atlantic.Net Cloud servers are set up as minimal installations to avoid having unnecessary packages from being installed and never used.
 Because of this, let’s make sure that your server is fully up-to-date.

 With the server up-to-date, we can continue the installation process on your Fedora 22 server.

 You will want the Apache service to start on start-up/reboot with the following command:

 Additionally, you must add the following commands in your Firewall-cmd to allow Apache through:

 firewall-cmd --set-default-zone=public firewall-cmd --permanent --zone=public --add-service=http firewall-cmd --permanent --zone=public --add-service=https firewall-cmd --reload

 Verify if all is working by typing http :// YOUR.IP.ADD.RESS

 Your IP could be retrieved from the server with the following command: